fffelix-huang/Mario/README.md

 | :-----: | :------: |
 | ![Sign In](img/signin.png) | ![Register](img/register.png) |

 Passwords should have length greater than $6$.
+I also check validation.
+If email format or password is invalid, the `sign in` or `register` will not be clickable.

 #### Leaderboard